frontegg/frontegg-react/packages/auth/README.md

 ```

 ## Options and Customizations
-**Frontegg-React-Auth** provide the ability for fully customization components
+**Frontegg-React-Auth** provide the ability to fully customize your components
 to align it with your App UI design.

 - [`header`](#header-reactnode) `<ReactNode>` - (optional)